Generic local rings on a spectrum between Golod and Gorenstein: Generic behavior

 In this final section we first elaborate on the remarks made in the introduction about generic algebras being compressed.
 The statement of \thmref{main} was informed by experiments, and we share some of the collected data in Table~\ref{table1}.
 This data suggests a number of questions; we address a few of them.
 Finally, we discuss in which sense \thmref{main} explains the class of a randomly chosen graded artinian type $2$ quotient of the trivariate power series algebra over a field.

 \begin{bfhpg}[Compressedness of generic artinian algebras of type 2] Let $\k$ be a field and $e \ge 2$ an integer.
-It is proved in \seccite[7]{RFrDLk84} that given a polynomial $P(\chi)$ that satisfies certain numerical conditions which involve $e$---in \rmkcite[4.2]{KSV-18} they are referred to as ``legal socle polynomials''---there is a non-empty Zariski open set in affine space $\k^d$, where $d$ depends on $e$ and the coefficients of $P(\chi)$, whose points are in one-to-one correspondence with homogeneous ideals in $\poly[\k]{x_1,\ldots,x_e}$, equivalently in $\pows[\k]{x_1,\ldots,x_e}$, that define compressed artinian $\k$-algebras with socle polynomial $P(\chi)$.
-For $e \ge 3$ and natural numbers $s_1 \le s < 2s_1$ the polynomial $P(\chi) = \chi^{s_1} + \chi^s$ satisfies the numerical conditions in \prpcite[5]{RFrDLk84}: In the notation of \cite{RFrDLk84} one has
+Fr\"oberg and Laksov \seccite[7]{RFrDLk84} prove that given a polynomial $P(\chi)$ that satisfies certain numerical conditions involving $e$---in \rmkcite[4.2]{KSV-18} they are referred to as ``legal socle polynomials''---there is a non-empty Zariski open set in affine space $\k^d$, where $d$ depends on $e$ and the coefficients of $P(\chi)$, whose points are in one-to-one correspondence with homogeneous ideals in $\poly[\k]{x_1,\ldots,x_e}$, equivalently in $\pows[\k]{x_1,\ldots,x_e}$, that define compressed artinian $\k$-algebras with socle polynomial $P(\chi)$.
+For $e \ge 3$ and numbers $s_1 \le s < 2s_1$ the polynomial $P(\chi) = \chi^{s_1} + \chi^s$ satisfies the numerical conditions in \prpcite[5]{RFrDLk84}: In the notation of \cite{RFrDLk84} one has

 so the discriminating value, which in \prpcite[5]{RFrDLk84} is called $b$, is at most $s_1$.
 A closer look at the proof of \prpcite[16]{RFrDLk84} reveals that this $b$ is actually $t$ from \eqref{notation1}, and the verification above amounts to the inequality $t \le s_1$ from \partprpref{ts1}{a}. \end{bfhpg}